 What to do if you miss your flight home this Christmas

-With so many people moving at once, expect long queues, heavy traffic and tensions running high.
+Despite the reduced passenger traffic, airports will still be crowded so expect long queues, heavy traffic and tensions running high.

-Extra stresses include double checking you’ve wrapped and packed every present, organising a full wardrobe of clothes for both winter and summer (depending to where you are travelling) and racing to the airport at the same time as thousands of others.
+Adding to the stress is everything else besides the travel.
+You must double-check you’ve wrapped and packed every present, organising a full wardrobe of clothes for both winter and summer (depending on where you are travelling) and racing to the airport at the same time as thousands of others.
+You also have to make sure you have your COVID-19 paperwork in order, from vaccine cards to negative test results, and of course, your mask.

-Ideally, you’ll be relaxed and ready to board the flight, perhaps in an airport lounge, but if the very worst happens and you miss your flight, here’s what to do.
+Ideally, you’ll be able to relax and be ready to board the flight, perhaps in an airport lounge, but if the very worst happens and you miss your flight, here’s what to do.

 Stay calm (and carry on)